long5436/solid-corner-smoothing/README.md

 ### Use css with border

-You can also use css if you don't use color props, if you don't have border then no css for ::after
+You can also use css if you don't use color props

 ```jsx
 return (